selen-mogol/Game-Revenue-Analysis-Project/README.md

-# 📊 Revenue Metrics Dashboard – Data Analytics Project
+# 📊 Game Revenue Analysis Project – Data Analytics Project
 This project presents an interactive Tableau dashboard designed to analyze SaaS revenue performance and cash flow dynamics.
 The dashboard is built using data queried from a PostgreSQL database via SQL and visualized in Tableau.

 ## 🔧 Project Objective